jjz369/Kaggle-Bengali.AI-competition/README.md

   In the `./src` folder, run:
   ~~~
-  $python inference.py -s 1.25 -b3 "../model/model_B3.h5" -se "../model/model_Seresnext50.h5"
+  $python inference.py -s 1.25 -b3 "../model/model_B3.h5"
   ~~~

   - `-s 1.25` is a scale factor that to scale the image.
 Should be the same as the training step.
   - `-b3 "../model/model_B3.h5"` to specify the saved weights for the B3 model.
-  - `-se "../model/model_Seresnext50.h5"` to specify the saved weights for the Se-resnext50 model.
+  - If you want to use Se-resnext50 models, use `-se "../model/model_Seresnext50.h5"` to specify the saved weights for the Se-resnext50 model.
   - If both "-b3" and "-se" are given, an ensemble of these two models will be used.

 # Extending this
 -----